Prospect research is an important tool for higher ed offices. Follow this guide to learn how it can support your fundraising efforts.

 3. Leverage prospect research tools.

-Prospect research can be challenging for higher ed offices just starting out.
+Prospect research can be challenging for organizations just starting with the process.
 Thankfully, there are prospect research tools and services to support your efforts.

 To flesh out your donor prospect profiles, you can:

-• Search through public records.
+- Search through public records.
 If you’re a small college or university with a tight budget, you might benefit from conducting research yourself using free tools like SEC and FEC filings.
 These public records include financial data like stockholder information, business value, and political contributions.
-You can also use public social media profiles and Candid, a free nonprofit directory, to see if your prospects are philanthropically minded.
+Nonprofits can also use public social media profiles and Candid, a free nonprofit directory, to see if their prospects are philanthropically minded.

-• Conduct a data append.
-Whether you’re missing key philanthropic and wealth information about donor prospects or you want to better understand your current donors, AlumniFinder’s data appends are the answer.
-Their appends update existing information and add new information to your database, helping to empower your fundraising efforts.
+- Conduct a data append.
+Whether you’re missing key philanthropic and wealth information about prospects or you want to better understand your current donors, data appends are the answer.
+With a data append, you can update existing information and add new data to your database, empowering your fundraising efforts.

-• Invest in matching gifts automation.
+- Invest in matching gifts automation.
 Matching gift databases with auto-submission can be used to identify which donors and prospects are eligible for matching gifts, a type of philanthropy in which companies financially match donations that their employees make to philanthropic causes.
-This will help you make more personalized asks and solicit higher levels of giving.
+This type of tool will help you make more personalized asks and solicit higher levels of giving.

-Bringing together the best tools and data provides powerful insights that allow you to make more informed decisions about your higher education fundraising strategy.
+Bringing together the best tools and data provides powerful insights that allow you to make more informed decisions about your nonprofit or higher education fundraising strategy.

 4. Create a solicitation strategy.